nsc9605/MusicJunkies/README.md

 ## Description

-This application targets all the music lovers out there.
-Provided with a calendar starting with the current date, users will be able to select a specific month, day, and year to find out what song was released on that date in history and which one was at the top of the Billboard 100 Charts.
-Once the submit button is clicked, the album cover of that specific song/artist will be provided as well as name of the artist/band, song, and release date.
-If available, a link will be provided under the information that will bring the user to a a page providing the YouTube music video for that specific song.
+This application targets all the music lovers out there, a place where fans can explore what songs were at the top of the Billboard Charts at any given date in history.
+Provided with a calendar starting with the current date, users will be able to navigate into a specific month, day, and year to find out what song was #1 on that date in history on the Billboard Top 100 Charts as well as the other top 5 songs of that date.
+If available, the user will also be provided with:

-The ap

-At a minimum, your project README needs a title and a short description explaining the what, why, and how.
-What was your motivation?
-Why did you build this project?
-(Note: The answer is not "Because it was a homework assignment.")
-What problem does it solve?
-What did you learn?
-What makes your project stand out?
-If your project has a lot of features, consider adding a heading called "Features" and listing them here.
+ • Album cover
+ • Link to music video
+ • Link to page with biography and more information on that artist

+The dates that the user chooses will be saved at the bottom of the page for future reference.

+## User Story

+    AS a music enthusiast
+    I WANT to search for the top billboard hits of a particular date in time SO THAT I can view information about the top artists of that day.
+This information includes a photo, a bio, and in some cases a video.

 ## Installation

-    WHEN the user clicks on the input box
-    THEN a calendar will pop up with the current day, month, and year.
-    If the user wants to choose a different date
-    THEN they can click on the month to choose out of the provided months, and click arrow back to go to a different year.
-    WHEN the date is selected,
-    THEN the user must click the "Submit" button and the album image will appear in the card box, along with the date specified, artist name, and song title.
-    IF there is a video for the song chosen
-    THEN a link will be provided
-    WHEN the user clicks on the provided link
-    THEN it will take the user to a new page where a YouTube video will deploy for the specified song.
-The user must click the "back" button in the browser to go back to the main page.
+Deployed link:
 [Click to deploy live link](nsc9605.github.io/musicjunkies/)

 ## Usage/Demo Screenshot

-Provide instructions and examples for use.
-Include screenshots as needed.
+When the page is deployed, the user will be provided with an information box about the page and instructed to press "Agree" button to proceed to the page.

+Steps to follow once in the page:

+1. An input box is provided under "Date: " that once clicked, a calendar will pop up with the current day, month, and year.
+2. Click on the month to select different option.
+3. Click the year to go back in increments of 20.
+4. When the date is selected, the user must click the "Submit" button and a card will pop up with the date selected followed by artist name, song title, album cover (if available), link to biography page, and other top 5 songs of that date.
+5. If there is a video for that song available, a link will be provided.
+    If no video is available, a modal popup will appear with a "no video available" message and will be instructed to select another date.
+6. WHEN the user clicks on the provided link(s),  it will take the user to a new page where a YouTube video will deploy for the specified song or the biography page will deploy in another window.
+7. Previous selected dates will be saved at the bottom of the page for user to refer back to.

 ![Title of Document](Link-to-document.png)

 ## Credits

 [Jon Gudenzi](https://github.com/JonGudenzi)